Yash-0006/Onestop/README.md

 # Project Name: **OneStop Blogging platform**

 **OneStop** is a dynamic and modern **blogging platform** designed for sharing articles, news, updates, and announcements all in one place.
-Built with React and styled using Tailwind CSS, it offers a responsive, user-friendly experience for both readers and content creators.
+Built with React and styled using SCSS, it offers a responsive, user-friendly experience for both readers and content creators.

 ---